Clinton Area Showboat Theatre: City of Clinton

-After its return to Clinton, the “City of Clinton” was pulled out of the river and permanently installed on the new dike.
+After its return to Clinton, the City of Clinton was pulled out of the river and permanently installed on the new dike.
 This move was intended to protect the boat from winter damage in the river and make it more accessible to the public.
 At the same time, the exterior of the boat was painted and the interior refurbished.

 Lillian Russell Theater

-In 1980, the theater on the "City of Clinton" was named the "Lillian Russell Theater" in honor of the Clinton-born actress, Lillian Russell.
+In 1980, the theater on the City of Clinton was named the "Lillian Russell Theater" in honor of the Clinton-born actress Lillian Russell.
 In 1940, the film biography of Russell was shown in Clinton as a world premiere.
 At that time, the city commissioned a brass plaque to commemorate that event.
 That plaque was installed in the Lillian Russell Theater.

 In 1983, the Clinton Park Board and the Showboat Advisory Board decided to create its own theater company for the "Lillian Russell Theater".
 In previous years, the boards had been paying outside theater companies to stage plays and the move was considered more cost efficient.
 The boards hired an artistic director and founded the Showboat Players.
 The first performance was in the summer of 1984.

 Clinton Area Showboat Theater

-In 1988, a new nonprofit group was incorporated to run the Lillian Russell Theater – Clinton Area Showboat Theater (CAST).
+In 1988, a new nonprofit group was incorporated to run the Lillian Russell Theater, the Clinton Area Showboat Theater (CAST).
 By 1989, had leased the theater.
-The City converted the showboat museum into a theater shop.
+The city converted the showboat museum into a theater shop.
 The city also replaced the boilers and converted the front portion of the main deck into a waiting area.
 In 1989 and 1990, this waiting area was used as a rehearsal space for the Showboat Players.

 1990's additions

-In 1991, the City rebuilt the entire first deck of the "City of Clinton, removing all the small motors, generators, and pumps.
+In 1991, the city rebuilt the entire first deck of the City of Clinton, removing all the small motors, generators, and pumps.
 A ticket office for the Mississippi Belle II casino boat was constructed in the forward section of the first deck along with a new CAST box office and a concession stand.
 The City also installed air conditioning and heating on the first deck, in the theater and in the dressing rooms.

-In 1992, the City installed a handicap elevator and created a wheel chair seating area in the back of the theater.
-In 1995, the City built a handicap ramp to the second deck.
+In 1992, the city installed a handicap elevator and created a wheel chair seating area in the back of the theater.
+In 1995, the city built a handicap ramp to the second deck.

-With Mississippi Belle II, The Iowa Department of Criminal investigation and the Iowa Gaming Commission moving off the Showboat, CAST now has complete use of the Showboat, moving the box office to the area of the Gaming Commission and the Artistic Director’s office along with the Production Stage Manager’s office to the area vacated by the DCI.
+With Mississippi Belle II, The Iowa Department of Criminal investigation and the Iowa Gaming Commission moving off the showboat, CAST now has complete use of the showboat, moving the box office to the area of the Gaming Commission and the Artistic Director’s office along with the Production Stage Manager’s office to the area vacated by the DCI.
 The old box office was removed to give more space across from the concession stand.